History of Denmark: 21st century

 In the 2019 Folketing election, comprising parties that supported the Social Democrats' leader Mette Frederiksen as candidate for Prime Minister.
 The "red bloc", consisting of the Social Democrats, the Social Liberals, Socialist People's Party, the Red–Green Alliance, the Faroese Social Democratic Party and the Greenlandic Siumut, won 93 of the 179 seats, securing a parliamentary majority.
 Meanwhile, the incumbent governing coalition, consisting of Venstre, the Liberal Alliance and the Conservative People's Party was reduced to 76 seats (including the Venstre-affiliated Union Party in the Faroe Islands) despite receiving external parliamentary support from the Danish People's Party and Nunatta Qitornai.
-Following the 2019 general election the Social Democrats, led by leader Mette Frederiksen, formed a single-party government with support from the left-wing coalition.
+Following 2019 general election the Social Democrats, led by leader Mette Frederiksen, formed a single-party government with support from the left-wing coalition.
 Frederiksen became prime minister on 27 June 2019.

-Then-Crown Prince Federik with his wife Mary in 2015.

-In the November 2022 snap general election, Prime Minister Mette Frederiksen's Social Democrats remained the biggest party with two more seats, its best result in two decades.
+In November 2022 snap general election, Prime Minister Mette Frederiksen's Social Democrats remained the biggest party with two more seats, its best result in two decades.
 The second biggest was the Liberal Party (Venstre), led by Jakob Ellemann-Jensen.
 The recently formed Moderates party, led by two-time former Prime Minister Lars Løkke Rasmussen, became the third-biggest party in Denmark.
 In December 2022, Prime Minister Mette Frederiksen formed a new coalition government with her Social Democrats and the Liberal Party and the Moderates party.
 Jakob Ellemann-Jensen became deputy prime minister and defence minister while Lars Løkke Rasmussen was appointed foreign minister.

 In her 52nd New Year's speech on the last day of 2023, Queen Margrethe II announced her abdication of the Danish throne in favor of her son, Frederick.
 This was the first willing abdication of a Danish monarch since Eric III in 1146.
 On 14 January, 52 years to the day after Margrethe ascended the throne, Frederik X was proclaimed king of Denmark.